-- Arrange for certified American sign language interpreters with experience in victim services and trauma-informed communication. - Work with Deaf or Hard-of-Hearing participants to identify preferred interpreters.
+- Arrange for professional interpreters with experience in victim services and trauma-informed communication. - Work with participants to identify preferred interpreters or language needs.

 2. Provide Presentation Materials Early

 - Share PowerPoint slides, handouts, key terminology, and an agenda with interpreters at least 48 hours before the event. - Highlight industry-specific jargon, acronyms, or sensitive language.